Appendix 2 – The Poems

 when then I turned to die a while

-inside our now despairing,
+inside our now too heavy,

 hollowed room.